-As in all of our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by the executive board that may represent a risk of material misstatement due to fraud.
-The impact of (changes in) laws and regulations have significant impact on the banking business and therefore has been addressed to the extent it was relevant to our audit.
+As in all of our audits, we also addressed the risk of management override of internal controls, including evaluating whether there was evidence of bias by management that may represent a risk of material misstatement due to fraud.

-We ensured that the audit team had the appropriate skills and competences that are needed for performing a financial statement audit of a bank.
-In addition to banking and IT specialists, we also included valuation experts, treasury specialists and tax specialists in our team.
+We ensured that the audit team included the appropriate skills and competences which are needed for the audit of a bank.
+We therefore included specialists in the areas of IT, accounting, valuation and credit modelling for financial instruments, valuation of real estate and taxation in our team.

-The outlines of our audit approach were as follows:
+The outline of our audit approach was as follows: